How people make decisions.

 The kinds of decisions we study range from very simple ones like deciding which of two objects is brighter, to more complex decisions that require planning and reasoning.

 The main tools we use are computational models and behavioral experiments in humans.
 We also collaborate with laboratories that make neurophysiological recordings in non-human animals.

-We are interested in how people make decisions, assign degrees of confidence to their decisions.
+We are particularly interested in understanding how people assign degrees of confidence to their decisions.
 We are also interested in how people learn internal models of the environment, and how these internal models are used in decision making.